 Adult control, or adulticiding, targets adult mosquito populations.
 Even the most rigorous larviciding program may not be able to keep adult mosquito populations at acceptable levels.
-For instance, Saginaw County has a species of mosquito which is very difficult to control in its aquatic stages; larvae of the mosquito, Coquillettidia marsh cattail perturbans attach to aquatic plant roots to obtain oxygen.
-Another factor is Saginaw County has State and Federal lands located in the center and southwestern portions of the County which are not accessible to larviciding efforts.
+For instance, Saginaw County has a species of mosquito which is very difficult to control in its aquatic stages; larvae of the cattail marsh mosquito, Coquillettidia perturbans attach to aquatic plant roots to obtain oxygen.
+Another factor is Saginaw County has State and Federal lands located in the center and southwestern portions of the County which are not accessible to summer larviciding efforts.